Project Conversations To and From Slack

 If you have any suggestions or feedback when using this feature, please email your account manager via support@workamajig.com.

 This feature is designed to extend Workamajig's Conversations into the Slack app.
-From there you can have a Slack Channel for each project.
-And use some basic /Get commands to see whats been happening on the project, with links to take you back to the project.
+From there, you can have a Slack Channel for each project and use some various /slash commands to see what's been happening on the project, with links to take you back to the project.

 NOTES: